anand028/clone_of_repl.it/README.md

 # Online IDE
-# Cloud-Based IDE (repl.it Clone)

-A minimal cloud-based IDE with code execution, real-time collaboration, and user authentication.
+A minimal cloud-based IDE with code execution.

 <!-- Add your screenshot later -->